C-SED Lab FAQ

 Do I have to be on a project team to be able to use the C-SED lab?

 Nope!
 The C-SED lab is an inclusive and open workspace to meet the needs and curiosities of Michigan students.
-If you have independent learning projects that you would like to pursue, you are more than welcome to apply to gain access to the space.
+If you have personal or independent learning projects that you would like to pursue, you are more than welcome to apply to gain access to the space.

 What can I make in the C-SED lab?